-In general, our favorite loafers are much more comfortable than other dress shoes, but if you want an especially cozy slip-on to wear while working from home, you can’t go wrong with these Sperry Victura Loafers, which blend the iconic penny loafer silhouette with a well-cushioned, springy sole.
-Because these toe the line (pun intended) between dressy and casual, we recommend wearing them as part of a high-low combo of slim olive chinos, a white oxford shirt, and a navy blazer.
+In general, our favorite loafers are much more comfortable than other dress shoes, but if you want an especially cozy slip-on to wear while on a work-at-home setup, you can’t go wrong with these Sperry Victura Loafers, which blend the iconic penny loafer silhouette with a well-cushioned, springy sole.
+Because these toes the line (pun intended) between dressy and casual, we recommend wearing them as part of a high-low combo of slim olive chinos, a white oxford shirt, and a navy blazer.
 Looking for that extra comfort?
 You might want to consider wearing no-show socks with them.

 Nisolo Alejandro Slip-Ons